The object to iterate over.

 // The second method will only work with an object type

-// where the inital value is an empty object ({}).
+// where the initial value is an empty object ({}).

 const strToNumAccum = reduceKeys(